desolv/Butterfly/README.md

-# Butterfly
+# Dorayaki

-Discord robot including commands and events
+Discord robot including AI, moderation, punishments and more!